 - The Freedom Unlimited is a personal card, while the Ink Unlimited is a business card

-- The Ink Unlimited offers better car rental protection and a potentially better sign-up bonus
+- The Ink Unlimited offers better car rental protection and a better sign-up bonus

-Other than that, the two cards are very similar.
+Other than those differences, the two cards are very similar.
 I have both of these cards (yes, I have a lot of Chase credit cards).

-Are you just looking to earn cash back rewards, and don’t want to earn points towards travel?
-In that case I’d recommend the Citi® Double Cash Card (review).
-The card has no annual fee and offers 1% cash back when you make a purchase, and 1% cash back after you pay for that purchase.
+The Double Cash also has no annual fee and offers 1% cash back when you make a purchase, and 1% cash back after you pay for that purchase.
 So you’ll earn two cents back on the dollar, rather than 1.5.

 Freedom Unlimited Summary